In this article, we have 6 tips on how to study for the ACT. But at first, let’s make sure that we all understand the

 2. ACT Practice Tests Can be Helpful

 The big thing here is to take the ACT prep tests as seriously as one possibly can.
 That way, the score received will be much more accurate on where one is in the testing process.
 When you take a practice test, make sure it is an official ACT test prep.
 You can find them online.
 Remember to read through the ACT test and not skip anything.
 The instructions in the practice tests usually do not change when you take the actual ACT.
 Taking a practice test will save you from any surprises coming your way.

 3. Make Sure to Score the ACT Practice Test

-This step is pretty straight forward during the test prep.
-It is more important to go over the practice questions you get wrong then the questions you get right.
+This step is pretty straightforward during the test prep.
+It is more important to go over the practice questions you get wrong than the questions you get right.
 A lot of the tests come with answer sheets.
 Understand what went wrong in the section of the test.
 That way, when it comes to the actual ACT test day, you will be ready to answer certain questions more appropriately.
 No one wants to get flustered during the ACT.
 It can mess up the entirety of the rest of it.
 If you know how they score the test, that will allow you to answer the questions you don’t know.

 4. Set a Reachable Goal

 When you head into standardized tests like the ACT, students need to set reachable goals in their scores.
 No one is good at everything.
 Everyone may want a perfect score, but those are few and far between.
 If you score in the 30s during the test prep in the prep tests, you should not go into the actual ACT and expect to score in the 40s and 50s.
 Maintaining a reasonable goal is good for the mental health of all those taking these standardized tests.

 5. Know What Options to Take Advantage of